OpenFeature Java SDK

 OpenFeatureAPI.getInstance().setProvider(new MyProvider());

 In some situations, it may be beneficial to register multiple providers in the same application.
-This is possible using named clients, which is covered in more details below.
+This is possible using domains, which is covered in more detail below.

 Targeting